Learn how to be smart in the sun and safeguard your skin against damaging UV radiation.

 On days with high UV ratings, the harsh Australian sun can burn unprotected skin in a few minutes.
 Deep penetrating UVA radiation accounts for over 90% of our skin’s ageing over our lifetime.

 Always wear sun-protective clothing that covers as much skin as possible.

 Remember that light fabric with an open weave often offers low levels of protection.

-Apply a quality broad spectrum, water-resistant SPF20 (or higher) sunscreen.
+Apply a quality broad spectrum, water-resistant SPF50+ sunscreen.

-Make sure that the correct amount of sunscreen is applied and reapply every 2 hours or after being in the water.
+Make sure that the correct amount of sunscreen is applied.

 Put on a board brim or legionnaire style to protect your face, head, neck and ears.

 Note that while a sporting cap or small hat may look fashionable they will provide minimal protection.